paleovar/StateDependency/README.md

 # Readme

 This repository provides data and code to reproduce the figures of **"State-dependent effects of natural forcing on global and local climate variability"** (Ellerhoff et al., 2022) submitted to *Geophysical Research Letters* (2022).
+The presented code is released under a Zenodo identifier.

 **Authors:** Beatrice Ellerhoff, Moritz J. Kirschner, Elisa Ziegler, Max D. Holloway, Louise Sime, Kira Rehfeld